ArtifexSoftware/Ghostscript.NET/README.md

  * supports progressive update.
  * allows you to run multiple Ghostscript instances simultaneously within a single process.
  * compatible with 32-bit and 64-bit Ghostscript native library.

+**Latest changes - 2021-02-04 - v.1.2.2.**
+ * fixed Ghostscript 9.26 + (all later versions) compatibility.
+ * fixed problem when openning path/file that contains non ASCII characters.
+ * fixed "Arithmetic operation resulted in an overflow" when using multithread instance.
+ * changed Y and Y DPI settings to match GhostscriptViewer.
+ * fixed CurrentPage -> TotalPages logging.
+ * fixed watermark transparency bug for PDF.

 [If you have found **Ghostscript.NET** useful and has contributed to your project **consider donating**.
 Donating helps support **Ghostscript.NET**.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GS6S7RCAB7KAQ)